 - All scenarios follow the same design rules.
 That is, all scenarios use the same cost model, the same global assumptions, and the same benefits rationale.

-- The same business benefits and business costs are measured in the same way for all scenarios.
+- The author can measure the same business benefits and business costs in the same way for all scenarios.